mozilla-releng/relengdocs/software.rst

 buildbot schedulers
 -------------------
-Buildbot schedulers are objects that are responsible for creating new `build requests`_.
+Buildbot schedulers are objects that are responsible for creating new :ref:`build requests`.
 Some usual examples of this are creating the requests to do builds in response to a developer push, or doing nightly builds on a timer.

 Schedulers themselves are run sequentially in a loop on the `buildbot master`.
 They are generally run on a timer, or if a new buildbot change is added to the master.

-Schedulers that use push information generally look in the `scheduler database`_ for new changes since last time the scheduler ran.
-If there are any new changes that are applicable, the scheduler then creates new rows in the buildrequests table of the `scheduler database`_.
+Schedulers that use push information generally look in the :ref:`scheduler database` for new changes since last time the scheduler ran.
+If there are any new changes that are applicable, the scheduler then creates new rows in the buildrequests table of the :ref:`scheduler database`.

 In addition to the `built-in schedulers`_, RelEng maintains many custom buildbot schedulers.